CyrusOne investing in new Amsterdam data centre

 It was only in October this year that CyrusOne announced a deal with Agriport A7 for the development of up to 270 MW on an 83-acre campus approximately 25 kilometres north of Amsterdam central in Middenmeer.

-“We are excited to continue our expansion in the Netherlands in partnership with the SADC team to develop a state of the art data centre campus at PolanenPark for our cloud and enterprise customers.”
+“We are excited to continue our expansion in the Netherlands in partnership with the SADC team to develop a state of the art data center campus at PolanenPark for our cloud and enterprise customers.”

 CyrusOne is still relatively new to the Europe market, having made its entry via the US$442 million acquisition of Zenium Data Centers to claim four operating properties in London and Frankfurt with a critical load capacity of almost 20 MW.